 ANIMAL AT LARGE: Any domesticated animal, whether or not licensed, not under restraint, as defined in this section.

-ANIMAL UNDER RESTRAINT: Any animal under the control of its owner or person having charge, care or custody or control, except a dog shall not be considered under the control of the owner unless on a leash or lead, confined within a vehicle, or within the real property limits of the dog owner.
+ANIMAL UNDER RESTRAINT: Any animal under the control of its owner or person having charge, care, custody or control, except a dog shall not be considered under the control of the owner unless on a leash or lead, confined within a vehicle, under voice and sight control (as defined in this section) within the real property limits of the dog owner, or otherwise confined within real property limits of a premises at which a dog is permitted by the owner thereof.

 ANIMALS: Any and all types of livestock, dogs and other nonhuman creatures, both domestic and wild, male and female, singular and plural.